vamshinr/JSONDIFF/README.md

-This package is mainly used for comparing two json files recursively and deeply with dictionaries and lists
+This python module is mainly used for comparing two json files recursively and deeply with dictionaries and lists